|

 Abbey.
 He looked at the man kindly.

-travel capability.
+of time travel capability.
 Nothing ambitious.
-My people regarded your lot as gifted
+My people regarded your

-amateurs.
-As long as you didn't do anything dangerous to the continuum
+lot as gifted amateurs.
+As long as you didn’t do anything dangerous

-we left you to your devices.
-I suppose you were researching this time
+to the continuum we left you to your devices.
+I suppose you were researching

-period on Earth, liked the way of life and decided to stay?
-Did you destroy
+this time period on Earth, liked the way of life and decided to stay?

-with a destruct sequence.
-The locals saw an unexpected meteor shower and
+space with a destruct sequence.
+The locals saw an unexpected meteor shower

 some might say I've wasted my talents.
 But I like being a cobbler."